-The Royal National Lifeboat Institution (RNLI) in Newbiggin by the Sea is looking for extra volunteers to join their lifeboat team.
+The Royal National Lifeboat Institution (RNLI) is seeking extra people to join their lifeboat team at Newbiggin.

-Potential recruits must live or work within five miles of the station and be between 17 and 55 years of age.
+Potential recruits would need to live or work within five miles of the station.

 ‘The RNLI provides comprehensive training to turn ordinary people into lifesavers and by volunteering, people will gain some fantastic experience, knowledge and skills with the RNLI in Newbiggin.

 ‘Around 95 percent of RNLI people are volunteers and find the experience an extremely rewarding one.
-It’s a great way to make new friends whilst helping to save lives at sea.’
+It’s a great way to make new friends while helping to save lives at sea.’